zhuxj821/SSDQ/README.md

 # SSDQ
-SSDQ: Target Speaker Extraction via Semantic and Spatial Dual Querying    ##(IEEE Signal Processing Letters)
+SSDQ: Target Speaker Extraction via Semantic and Spatial Dual Querying

 This repository contains the official implementation of SSDQ, a framework for target speech extraction that leverages semantic and spatial dual querying strategies.